Advanced Studies in Music & Dance Education – Orff Schulwerk

 Examinations

-Final examinations requiring a positive result are held at the end of the summer
+Final assessements requiring a positive result will be carried out at the end of the summer semester and include:

 • a written thesis